tlevine/www.thomaslevine.com/content/!/things-to-think-about-when-building-products-on-open-data/index.md

 as well.

 ## Breaking the linear flow of data
-I should note that this is still somewhat problematic because it encourages a linear flow of data, and that doesn't help people collaborate on the editing of datasets.
+There's this idea that open data come from the government or a scientist and then someone uses them (and then profit).
+That is, some special person produces the data and then other people use them.
+If you see open data [as I do](/!/what-is-open-data), it doesn't have to be this way.
+Wouldn't it be cool if we could collaborate on the editing of datasets?

 ## Storing all these datasets
 If you're storing lots of datasets, they'll take up lots of space, but that doesn't